 For a list of hospitals that qualified for the special recognition banner and of those that have pledged to eliminate non-medically indicated deliveries before 39 weeks, visit www.marchofdimes.org/florida or www.acog12.org.

 For more than 75 years, moms and babies have benefited from March of Dimes research, education, vaccines, and breakthroughs.
 Find out how you can help raise funds to prevent premature birth and birth defects by walking in March for Babies at marchforbabies.org.
-Find us on Facebook and follow us on Twitter.
+Follow us on Facebook, Instagram, and Twitter.